arkency/posts/posts/2023-12-14-one-way-of-implementing-async-read-model.md

 Although it is predefined, I want you to be aware of the part with the scheduler as it is very important and often confused.

 The scheduler is used to define how the subscriber of the event is handled.
 The default implementation of the `JSONClient` uses `ActiveJobScheduler`.
 The scheduler must define a call and verify methods.
 In the case of the async scheduler, the verify method answers the question of whether the called subscriber is properly defined as an is a correctly defined async class.
 The call method knows how to call the Subscriber.
-In the most standard case of ActiveJobScheduler, these methods are implemented as follows:
+In the most standard case of `ActiveJobScheduler`, these methods are implemented as follows:

 ```ruby
     def verify(subscriber)